New Taipei City: Geography

 New Taipei City is located at the northern tip of Taiwan Island.
 It covers a vast territory with a varied topology, including mountains, hills, plains and basins.
 In the northern part lies 120 km of coastline with gorgeous shorelines and beaches.
 The Tamsui River is the main river flowing through New Taipei City.
 Other large tributaries are the Xindian, Keelung and Dahan rivers, sections of which constitute riverside parks.
 The tallest peak in the city is Mount Zhuzi, standing at 1,094 m and located in the Sanzhi District.

 Climate

 The climate of the city is characterized as a humid subtropical climate with seasonal monsoons and ample rainfall evenly distributed throughout the year.
-Seasonal variations of temperatures are noticeable although temperatures typically varies from warm to hot throughout the year, except when cold fronts strikes during the winter months when temperatures can sometimes dip below 10 C. January is typically the coolest month and July is usually the warmest.
+Seasonal variations of temperatures are noticeable although temperatures typically varies from warm to hot throughout the year, except when cold fronts strikes during the winter months when temperatures can sometimes dip below 10 C. January is typically the coolest month and July is usually the warmest.New Taipei City was affected by the June 2017 Taiwan rainstorm.